Keeping in touch

 I think this is the big one, where the biggest change can happen.
 I use the following for messaging:

-- Signal is “best of breed” for security, privacy.
-It’s a messaging app that allows free messaging to other Signal users, but also handles your SMS’s if you want it to.
+• Signal is “best of breed” for security, privacy.
+It’s a messaging app that allows free messaging to other Signal users.
 It’s like whatsapp but without selling your data and giving away your privacy.

 Voice Calls